apache/druid/docs/querying/sql.md

 ## Reserved keywords

 Druid SQL reserves certain keywords which are used in its query language.
-Apache Druid inherits all of the reserved keywords from [Apache Calcite](https://calcite.apache.org/docs/reference.html#keywords), in addition to these the following keywords unique to Apache Druid and are also reserved:
+Apache Druid inherits all of the reserved keywords from [Apache Calcite](https://calcite.apache.org/docs/reference.html#keywords).
+In addition to these, the following reserved keywords are unique to Apache Druid: ```

 * **CLUSTERED**
 * **PARTITIONED**